TATDK/ajaxify/readme.md

 # Ajaxify
 Ajaxify your entire website instantly with this simple drop-in script using the HTML5 History API with History.js and jQuery ScrollTo.

-This is a rewrite by TAT to make menu URL lookup case insensitive.
+This contains a modification by TAT to make menu URL lookup case insensitive.

 ## Installation